aaron-c-jones/tahamonfared.github.io/_posts/2016-12-26-EM-Algorithm-Missing.md

 $$l_c(\mu,\Sigma|x)\propto \frac{-n}{2}log(|\Sigma|)-\frac{1}{2}tr\{\Sigma^{-1}\sum_{i=1}^{n}(x_ix_i^T-x_i\mu^T-\mu x_i^T+\mu\mu^T)\}$$

 With this likelihood, now we can make our Q function.
-The Q function in the EM algorithm is basically, the expectation of loglikelihood of missing data, given the current estimates.
+The Q function in the EM algorithm is the expectation of loglikelihood of missing data, given the current estimates.
 Taking derivatives of this function would build our estimates for missing values.

 $$Q(x^m,\theta'|\theta,x^o)=E(l_c(x^m,\theta')|\theta,x^o)$$

-where $\theta$ vector, is our initial values for our parameters (you can input any set of values, it will hopefully converge eventually).
-The parameters in a normal distribution are the mean and the covariance matrix.
+Where $\theta$ vector, is our initial values for our parameters (you can input any set of values, it will hopefully converge eventually).
+The parameters of a normal distribution are the mean and the covariance matrix.

 $$Q(x^m,\mu',\Sigma'|\mu,\Sigma,x^o)\propto \frac{-n}{2}log(|\Sigma'|)-\frac{1}{2}tr\{\Sigma'^{-1}\sum_{i=1}^{n}(E(x_{i}{x_{i}}^T|\mu,\Sigma,x_{i}^o) \ldots$$